What are K2 & Bath Salts?

 Popularly known as K2 or Spice, cannabinoids are chemically formulated versions of synthetic marijuana that consist of lab-manufactured THC.

 K2 or “Spice” is a mixture of herbs and spices that is typically sprayed with a synthetic compound chemically similar to THC, the psychoactive ingredients in marijuana.
-The chemical compounds typically include HU-210, HU-211, JWH-018, and JWH-073.
-K2 is commonly purchased in head shops, tobacco shops, various retail outlets, and over the Internet.
-It is often marketed as incense or “fake weed.”
-Purchasing over the Internet can be dangerous because it is not usually known where the products come from or what amount of chemical is on the organic material.
+The most common ways to use synthetic cannabinoids are to smoke the dried plant material or brew the product as a tea.
+When available as a liquid, users can also inhale the product through an electronic cigarette (“vape”) device.
+These products are commonly purchased in head shops, tobacco shops, various retail outlets, and over the Internet and marketed as “incense” or “fake weed.”
+Because the chemical composition of many synthetic cannabinoid products is unknown and may change from batch to batch, these products are likely to contain substances that cause dramatically different effects than the user might expect.
+Purchasing over the Internet can be especially dangerous, because it is not usually known where the products come from or what amount of chemical is on the organic material.

 The physical signs of use are very troubling.
 You may notice increased agitation, profuse sweating, pale skin or vomiting.
 But what may be of the greatest concern is the loss of physical control – a kind of brain-body disconnect.
 This is where you may see seizures, a lack of pain response or uncontrolled/spastic body movements.